trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

   }
 }
 ```
-*Note*: Truffle does not automatically pull Docker images automatically.
+*Note*: Truffle does not pull Docker images automatically.
 Make sure you manually pull down the specified version (run 'docker pull ...') before setting the `docker` property to `true`.

 For more information, please see the Solidity documentation on [Compiler Input and Output JSON Description](http://solidity.readthedocs.io/en/develop/using-the-compiler.html#compiler-input-and-output-json-description).